ORNL/DataFed/docs/_sources/system/overview.rst.txt

 services that combine to form a virtual "data backplane" connecting otherwise disjoint systems into a uniform data environment.

+Unlike other data management systems that are installed and managed locally, DataFed has a single central orchestration service that ties all of the independent DataFed repositories together into a single network.
+This approach prevents data siloing yet is also scalable since data storage and transfer loading is distributed across individual repositories.

-While DataFed relies on Globus services (for user authentication and efficient raw data movement), DataFed presents data as a managed *logical* view (similar to a database) rather than a direct physical view of files in hierarchical directories on a particular file system.
-This is a critical aspect of reducing the confusion and thrash that can lead to data misidentification, mishandling, and an eventual loss of reproducibility.
+While DataFed relies on Globus services (for user authentication and high-performance raw data movement via GridFTP), DataFed presents managed data using a *logical* view (similar to a database) rather than a direct physical view of files in directories on a particular file system.
+This is a critical aspect of simplifying access control and reducing the confusion and thrash that can lead to data misidentification, mishandling, and an eventual loss of reproducibility.

-DataFed provides a universal data storage allocation mechanism as well as fine-grained data access controls to enable users at disjoint organizations to easily share and access data with each other without undue burden on local system administrators.
-Additionally, local administrators are able to maintain and enforce data policies on local DataFed repositories without disrupting remote DataFed facilities or users in any way.

 The figure below shows a simplified representation of an example DataFed network consisting of the central DataFed services and several connected facilities.
+The enclosing gray boxes represent the physical boundaries of geographically distributed, but networked, facilities.
+The wide blue arrows represent high-speed raw data transfers between facilities, and the green arrows show DataFed client communication with DataFed services.

 .. image:: /_static/simplified_architecture.png

-In the above example, all of the enclosing gray boxes represent the physical boundaries of geographically distributed, but networked, facilities.
-The wide blue arrows represent high-speed raw data transfers between facilities and the green arrows show DataFed client communication with DataFed services.
+  Simplified DataFed System Architecture

 In this example, there is an observational facility and a compute facility that each have a local DataFed data repository (cylinder labeled with an 'R').
-Any facility in the diagram can read or write data from or to the data repositories in the observational or compute facilities (assuming proper access permissions); however, users within these two facilities will have lower latency access to the data stored in the local repositories.
+Any facility in the system can read or write data from or to the data repositories in the observational or compute facilities (assuming proper access permissions); however, users within these two facilities will have lower latency access to the data stored in the local repositories.
 In addition, independent workstations can also access data in these repositories - also assuming proper access